justshare/justshare.github.io/_posts/2014-07-09-fanpage-karma.md

 For Twitter Insights - Content, Times & Types, History and Influencers are available.
 While the Content, Times & Types and History are the same as in the Dashboard page, for Influencers you will need to be the owner of the Twitter profile.

-Note:
+Notes: <br/>
-A. Influencers could take a few hours to fetch data.
+A. Influencers could take a few hours to fetch data.<br/>
-B. Dashboard/Insights are available for Facebook, Twitter and YouTube.
+B. Dashboard/Insights are available for Facebook, Twitter and YouTube.<br/>

 ###Monitoring
 Monitoring is available for Facebook, Twitter and Google+ and provides you with Social Listening/Monitoring features.
 This is separate from the Analytics sections (Dashboards/Insights), although some level of analytics are available here (and use the core performance metrics data available in the analytics sections).
 You start by adding keywords from various social media channels to kickstart your monitoring.
 Do note that only one keyword is allowed for the Free version.